 - Using admin as their username with a too simple password

 Website Maintenance Doesn’t Have To Be Difficult or Time-Consuming

-Setting up a few processes or hiring someone to manage your maintenance can solve a lot of these issues.
+Setting up a few processes or hiring someone to manage your maintenance can solve a lot of the issues I mentioned and others.

 This article is going to cover what you need to know to maintain your own site or maybe it might encourage you to find someone to manage it for you.
 Either way, you’re in the right place if you want to protect your website and keep it running smoothly.